tymyrddin/blue/source/docs/stormforge/build-a-thons.md

 ## SIEM-in-two-days build-a-thon (for NGOs)

 A storm-watchtower is no good if it takes years to build.
-This sprint is about raising a modest but sturdy lookout in just two days — a SIEM stack NGOs can actually maintain.
+This sprint is about raising a modest but sturdy lookout in just two days, a SIEM stack NGOs can actually maintain.
 Crews will learn to collect logs, parse them into usable maps, and set up dashboards that warn when squalls are coming.
 Collaboration is key: no one builds a lighthouse alone.